Rack-Robotics/Powercore-V3/README.md

 ![Powercore V3 Waveform 1](images/powercore-v3-waveform-01.png)

 ### Gap Voltage with Electrodes Separated
 Normal behavior of output stages during EDM iso-frequency mode, with the electrodes separated by several millimeters under distilled water.
-The positive (+) electrode (red trace) shows the change in gap voltage when the output capacitor is charged, and then slowly discharged through the water.
+The positive (+) electrode (red trace) shows the change in gap voltage when the output capacitor is charged and then slowly discharged through the water.

 ![Powercore V3 Waveform 2](images/powercore-v3-waveform-02.png)